 Burmer then invited other composers to create short works in a musical genre of their choosing.
 The only caveat: The music had to tell a story.
 Each composer rose to the challenge, combining dynamic personal styles with highly imaginative narratives.
 The world-premiere concert at Benaroya Hall was critically acclaimed, and proceeds benefited the musicians of Sendai, Japan, who had lost everything in the disaster.

 Commissioning original music written specifically for an event became the model for all subsequent Burmer Music productions.
 From the initial idea to the final performance, each concert represents one to two years of preparation by composers, soloists, dancers and musicians, culminating in critically acclaimed world-premiere performances.

 Her work has featured combinations of world instruments such as kotos with orchestra (“Love Song of the Japanese Cranes” from Symphonic Stories), Flamenco dancers and guitarists accompanied by chamber orchestra (“Spanish Dances” from Celebrate World Music), an original ballet realizing the visual richness and horror of Dante’s Inferno, and an audiovisual concert that showcased 13.2 billion years of the universe compressed into 10 minutes and synchronized in real time with actual footage from NASA (“Big Bang” from Origins: Life and the Universe).

 About Glenna Burmer

-As president of Burmer Music LLC, Glenna Burmer has produced six contemporary classical music CDs or music compilations, including three concerts at Benaroya Hall in Seattle and a ballet at the Meydenbauer Center in Bellevue, Wash.
-Acclaimed by audience and critics alike, her productions have won awards including the 2014 Independent Music Vox Populi Award for tboth the best contemporary classical album and best instrumental (Celebrate World Music!).
+Burmer is president of Burmer Music LLC, a multi-media production company that has produced seven contemporary classical or jazz music CD compilations, including three concerts at Benaroya Hall in Seattle and two ballets.
+Acclaimed by audience and critics alike, her production, Celebrate World Music!, won the 2014 Independent Music Vox Populi Award for both the best contemporary classical album and best instrumental.